ezequieljuliano/REST4Delphi/README.md

 # REST For Delphi #

-The REST4Delphi is an API to facilitate the use of the project Delphi MVC Framework (https://code.google.com/p/delphimvcframework/).
+The REST4Delphi is an API to facilitate the use of the project [Delphi MVC Framework](https://github.com/danieleteti/delphimvcframework).

 With this API you can create servers that provide REST services and consume REST services written in any programming language.